seawatts/ideas/README.md

 # Welcome, Bienvenue!

 I believe that it's better to share our ideas with others than to keep them to ourselves.
-I think some entrepreneurs would disagree with me on this because of potential IP, but oh well. 🤷‍♂️
+I think some entrepreneurs would disagree with me on this because of potential IP.
+The thing is that everyone has ideas... if you are concerned that someone else will implement it before you than this repo is probably not for you.
+Going from idea to profitable operation is a huge challenge.
+And there are always more than one way to implement an idea.

 This is a public repo so that people who want to can collaborate on any ideas they want to build.
 This can range from a software solution to something, some sort of hardware you want to develop, or a new start-up idea.